 WordPress, Drupal and Joomla are among the popular Content Management Systems.

 Now that we know what a website is, let us try to understand the concept of domain name.
 A domain name is the address you type in the web browser while trying to access a website.
 For example, if you want to access Go4hosting website, you can simply type ‘Go4hosting.in’ in the browser and the website will get loaded.

 So how do you get a domain name for your website?

 It’s pretty simple.
 You need to get the domain name registered.
 If the domain name you want is already registered with some other individual or business, you have to look for other domain names.

 However, if you are adamant on having that domain name, you can contact the owner to acquire that particular domain name or wait for the domain to expire.
 The most hassle-free option is to identify a suitable domain name that is available and get it registered.

 Once you register a domain, you need to pay a renewal fee every year.
 If you fail to do so, your domain name will expire and you will lose the ownership.

 Most of the web hosting companies offer domain name registration as well.
-But if you want to keep the two separate, companies like GoDaddy let you register without requiring you to avail their hosting service.
-GoDaddy also suggests domain names from the ones that are available.
+But if you want to keep the two separate, companies, let you register without requiring you to avail their hosting service.
+Main domain providers also suggests domain names from the ones that are available.